depressed-pho/OC-PHO-Programs/algebraic-data-types/README.md

 # algebraic-data-types

-This module provides a mechanism to define
+This package provides a mechanism to define
 [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type)
 in Lua.
 It also supports a limited form of pattern matching.